cmput229/Lab_Intro/README.md

   <img alt="Data Segments" src="resources/imgs/dataAddr.png" />
 </p>

 SPIM assumes the endianness of the machine where it is running.
 In the lab machine, it means that SPIM is using a little-endian layout.
 In a little-endian layout, the least significant byte of a number is stored in the lowest address.
 See the image above to see how memory addresses map to individual bytes.
+Also, see A.9, page A-651 (A-43 in the 5th edition) in your textbook (*Byte Order*) for more information.

 **Question 5:** Write out the individual addresses of each letter in the string `Number`.

 Data in memory have no inherent meaning, meaning is given solely by context.
 As an example we're going to interpret an instruction in code as various other types of data.
 Scroll using the side slider down to the instruction in Kernel Text at `0x800001C0`.
 The four bytes stored at that address form the binary representation of the instruction `andi $a0, $k0, 60`, but can also be interpreted in other ways.

-**Question 6:** What would these four bytes represent if they were interpreted as 4 ASCII characters?
+**Question 6:** What would these four bytes represent if they were interpreted as 4 ASCII characters in the little-endian layout?

-**Question 7:** What would these four bytes represent if they were interpreted as a two's complement integer?
+**Question 7:** What would these four bytes, in the order they appear, represent if they were interpreted as a two's complement integer?

 ## Directives
 If you already have something loaded in QTSPIM, press the Clear Registers button before downloading [lab1-directives.s](resources/code/lab1-directives.s) and loading it into QTSPIM.
 This assembly file doesn't actually do anything but quit, though it shows off many of the available data directives in MIPS.
 Open up the file in your text editor.

-**Question 8:** For each directive (statement beginning with a period) between `.data` and `.text`, give a brief description of its purpose and where it places data in SPIM's memory when loaded (if applicable).
+**Question 8:** For each directive (statement beginning with a period) between `.data` and `.text`, give a brief description of its purpose **and** where it places data in SPIM's memory when loaded for this program (if applicable).

 To assist you in answering the above question, you'll want to match values in the assembly file to values in SPIM's Data section.
-You'll probably also want to consult pp. A-47 to A-49 (pages B-47 to B-49 in the 4th edition) in your text book (Assembler Syntax).
+You'll probably also want to consult A.10, pages A-655 to A-657 (A-47 to A-49 in the 5th edition) in your textbook (*Assembler Syntax*).

 ## Running SPIM via Terminal
 While QTSPIM is very useful for debugging and visually understanding your code, sometimes you may want to run SPIM from a terminal window.
 To do this, you need to execute the command-line program `spim`.